dpryan79/MethIndelRealigner/README.md

+Note: This isn't even beta quality yet.
+I don't recommend using it for anything serious at the moment!

 A set of programs to attempt local methylation-aware realignment around indels.
 This would be most useful in cases where one is performing some type of BS-seq on a human and wants to decrease incorrect methylation calls due to indel-induced misalignments.

 This package uses SSW (http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0082138) to perform the actual alignments.
 All credit for speed should go to its authors.